PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

 ### 1.6 Grammar

-- Wording is accurate, using vocabulary and expressions common in deep learning.
+- Wording should be accurate, using vocabulary and expressions common in deep learning.
-- The sentences are smooth and in line with English grammar.
+- The sentences should be smooth and in line with English grammar.
 - The document should be consistent in the expression of the same thing, for example, avoid using label sometimes and ground truth sometimes.

 ### 1.7 Other Points to Note